-Stupid Love, the lead single from Lady Gaga’s forthcoming 2020 album, Chromatica, is an electropop/dance/retro disco banger that marks a return to Gaga’s signature electronic sound not heard in the Hot 100 Top 10 since Applause way back in 2013.
+Stupid Love, the lead single from Lady Gaga’s 2020 album, Chromatica, is an electropop/dance/retro disco banger that marks a return to Gaga’s signature electronic sound not heard in the Hot 100 Top 10 since Applause way back in 2013.

 To help her prime the song for MAXimum infectiousness, Gaga enlisted an all-star team of hit makers including melodic math master Max Martin, Bloodpop (co-writer and co-producer of Justin Bieber’s 2015 smash, Sorry), Tchami (co-writer of the DJ Snake, Major Lazer and M0 hit, Lean On; co-writer and co-producer of Gaga’s Applause), and Ely Rise (credits with Diplo, Mike Posner, among many others).